Skip to content

 2. In the drop-down, select the interface for which you want to create an exception, e.g. USB HID.

-3. By default, all operations will be allowed for unauthenticated access via this protocol.
-To exclude certain operations, enable Manage Permissions and deselect the operations you do not want to allow for unauthenticated access.
+3. By default, full permissions will be granted for plain communication via this protocol.
+To exclude permissions, enable Restrict Permissions and deselect them.

 4. To add an exception for another protocol, click Green Plus icon.